 That Deaf Guy is a Slice of Life webcomic about the daily life of Desmond, a somewhat nerdy, laid back stay-at-home dad, his wife Helen, and their son, Cedric.
 Ah, and Desmond is the titular Deaf Guy, while Helen works as an ASL-English interpreter.
 Cedric is a CODA (hearing Child Of a Deaf Adult), enthusiastic about deaf culture and bringing it to the masses.

 The comic is written and drawn by Matt and Key Daigle.
-It ran from 2010 to 2016, but hasn't been updated since them.
+It ran from 2010 to 2016, and restarted in late 2020.

 - Abandoned Info Page: The link to the cast page just directs readers to the home page, where the newest strip is.
 Even before the creator stopped updating the strip, the cast page had been neglected, listing Cedric's age as four even after he had finished preschool and begun elementary education.